Mcotsar/navigability-past/README.md

 # Data structure

 This git repository contains all the scripts for the paper.

-There are 5 of them which consist in : `data` and `code`
+Data and results can be found here: https://osf.io/x29tq/

 * `partsection_wo_constraint.R` --> applies the changepoint detection method on the elevation of points located upstream of the highest confluence location (search method M1).
 * `fullsection_wo_constraint.R` --> that applies the changepoint detection method on the elevation of all the points of the rivers (search method M2).